Mu Geminorum

 Mu Geminorum or μ Geminorum, formally named Tejat (/'tiːdZ@t/), is a single star in the northern constellation of Gemini.
 From parallax measurements obtained during the Hipparcos mission, it is roughly 230 ly distant from the Sun.
 The position of the star near the ecliptic means that it is subject to lunar occultations.

-Mu Geminorum forms the primary or 'A' component of a double star system designated WDS J06230+2231 along with UCAC2 39641417 (also designated WDS J06230+2231BC), itself a binary pair.
+Mu Geminorum, together with UCAC2 39641417 nearly two arc-minutes away, form a double star designated WDS J06230+2231.
+UCAC2 39641417 is itself a binary pair, with the two stars less than an arc-second apart.

 Nomenclature

 μ Gem is the star on the left, surrounded by the S249 nebula.
 The bright star on the right, near the IC 443 supernova remnant, is η Gem.

 μ Geminorum (Latinised to Mu Geminorum) is the star's Bayer designation.
-WDS J06230+2231 is the star's designation in the Washington Double Star Catalog.
+WDS J06230+2231A is the star's designation in the Washington Double Star Catalog.
 The designations of the double star's components as WDS J06230+2231A and BC derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).
-Further faint companions D, E, and F are also listed, all distant background objects.
+The BC binary is an unrelated background star.
+Further faint companions D, E, and F are also listed, also all distant background objects.

 Mu Geminorum bore the traditional name of Tejat (or more precisely, Tejat Posterior), from an old southern Arabic word of unknown meaning, tiḥyāt.
 The name Tejat Posterior was formerly applied to an asterism consisting of this star, along with Gamma Geminorum (Alhena), Nu Geminorum, Eta Geminorum (Propus), and Xi Geminorum (Alzirr).
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
-It approved the name Tejat for the component WDS J06230+2231A (i.e. Mu Geminorum) on February 1, 2017 and it is now so included in the List of IAU-approved Star Names.
+It approved the name Tejat for Mu Geminorum on February 1, 2017 and it is now so included in the List of IAU-approved Star Names.

 The names Calx (Latin, meaning 'heel'), Pish Pai (from the Persian پیشپای ('pīshpāy', meaning 'foreleg'), and Nuhatai (from Arabic 'Al Nuḥātai', the dual form of 'Al Nuḥāt', 'a Camel's Hump') have also been applied to Mu Geminorum.

 In Chinese, 井宿 (Jǐng Su), meaning Well (asterism), refers to an asterism consisting of Mu Geminorum, Gamma Geminorum, Nu Geminorum, Xi Geminorum, Epsilon Geminorum, 36 Geminorum, Zeta Geminorum and Lambda Geminorum.
 Consequently, Mu Geminorum itself is known as 井宿一 (Jǐng Su yī, the First Star of Well).